Luella, Texas: Incorporation

 Although Luella was an unincorporated community, it was located in Sherman's Extraterritorial jurisdiction (ETJ).
 After Sherman began drilling several wells in the Luella area, rumors of an impending annexation spread throughout the community.
 There were fears that annexation into the city would not bring the level of city serves to Luella that were enjoyed by other Sherman residents.
 A movement to incorporate Luella was initiated and on April 11, 1978, an election was held to determine the community's future status.
 Of the 99 votes cast, 89 were cast in favor of incorporation.
 Residents also elected a mayor, J.C.
 Rich, and a five-member town council.
 In the 1980 census, Luella's population was 371.

 After incorporation, the town government was able to provide basic services, such as road maintenance.
 As the years passed, however, the funds needed to properly run Luella weren't sufficient and road conditions in the town declined.
 The lack of funds came to a head when school bus drivers who carried students from Luella to Tom Bean refused to cross Watkins Road Bridge due to its poor condition.
 When heavy rains fell, it swelled the waters of Cedar Creek and flooded the bridge.
 School district officials knew that if it rained during the day, it would be impossible to return the children to their homes without detouring a long way around.
 Negotiations with the county to replace the bridge were unsuccessful.
 A grant from the state looked like a better deal, with an eighty-twenty percent split.
 But the construction costs ran over, and delays stretched the timetable far beyond its projected end.
 By the time it was finished, Luella was close to bankruptcy, and there were other bridges needing repair.

-Mayor Dolores Bernhardt introduced a proposed tax increase that would have provided the necessary funding to maintain the roads, but it didn't guarantee any other services.
+Mayor Dolores Bernhardt introduced a proposed tax increase that would have provided the necessary funding to maintain the roads, but which did not guarantee any other services.

 Disincorporation

-On May 1, 1993, 213 of the 312 registered voters in Luella turned out to again determine the future status of their town.
-128 people (60.1%) voted in favor of ending Luella's fifteen-year status as an incorporated community, while 85 (39.9%) wanted to remain incorporated.
+On May 1, 1993, 213 of the 312 registered voters in Luella turned out to again determine the future status of their town; a total of 128 people (60.1%) voted in favor of ending Luella's fifteen-year status as an incorporated community, while 85 (39.9%) wanted to remain incorporated.

 Today, the former town exists as an unincorporated, bedroom community for nearby Sherman.
 Luella had an estimated population of 639 in 2000.
 The Luella Special Utility District provides water service to approximately 1,000 homes in the area.